 Dozee is a rectangular-shaped sheet that measures around 70 cm by 70 cm and covers half your bed.
 The thickness is less than 15 mm, so you don’t even realize that it’s under the mattress.
 It weighs only 500 grams.

 The small strip-like band, about the width of the shoulder, is placed under the mattress when one sleeps and is left plugged.
 Data is gathered while the user is asleep.
 The AI algorithm in the device detects early signs of health deterioration and generates alerts.

-Dozee is linked to a mobile phone application which receives processed data on the heart rate, respiration, stress levels, and sleep.
-It is proven to be 98.4% as accurate as medical grade sensors.
+Dozee is linked to a mobile phone application that receives processed data on heart rate, respiration, stress levels, and sleep.
+It is proven to be 98.4% as accurate as medical-grade sensors.

-Pritish Gupta, head, marketing, said that even during its initial days after the launch, Dozee saved many lives.
+Pritish Gupta, head of marketing, said that even during its initial days after the launch, Dozee saved many lives.
 “In one of the patients, the breathing pattern was unusual.
-On examining, we found water accumulation in the lungs.
+On examination, we found water accumulation in the lungs.
 Similarly, a case of tuberculosis was also identified.”

 Also, Dr. Bindu Kutty, HOD, Neurophysiology, Nimhans said, “Each session of having a sleep disorder tested could cost anywhere between Rs 8,000 to Rs 10,000 in private clinics.
 One might be able to purchase the equipment at the same price and use it regularly.”
 She also added the device was tested at their facility.

-In addition, the Dozee app tracks your daily, weekly and monthly trends in your sleep quality and health patterns.
-The team is now working on the features which go into the finer details of the heart functions.
+In addition, the Dozee app tracks your daily, weekly, and monthly trends in your sleep quality and health patterns.
+The team is now working on the features that go into the finer details of the heart functions.